thales32k0/calculadora/README.md

-# Calculadora Simples // Very Simple Calculator
+# 🖩 Very Simple Calculator // Calculadora Simples 🖩

 A simple web calculator built using HTML, CSS and JavaScript.
 This calculator allows users to perform basic operations of addition, subtraction, multiplication and division.